World Court hearing says climate change is ‘urgent and existential threat’

 Climate crisis causing food price spikes around the world, scientists say

-“The consequences of climate change are severe and far-reaching: they affect both natural ecosystems and human populations.
+“The consequences of climate change are severe and far-reaching: They affect both natural ecosystems and human populations.
 These consequences underscore the urgent and existential threat posed by climate change,” said Iwasawa.

-The reading of the opinion is ongoing and the court is yet to announce its conclusions.
+The reading of the opinion is ongoing, and the court is yet to announce its conclusions.

 After years of lobbying by vulnerable island nations who fear they could disappear under rising sea waters, the United Nations General Assembly asked the ICJ in 2023 for an advisory opinion, a non-binding but important basis for international obligations.